ossf/wg-securing-software-repos/survey/2022/README.md

 ecosystems.

-This effort provides a survey/landscape of different security mechanisms and features that are implemented across the different ecosystems as it pertains to security critical user journeys.
+This effort provides a survey/landscape of different security mechanisms and features that are implemented across the different ecosystems as they pertain to security critical user journeys.
 The goal of this exercise is to understand overall security priorities, and to cross-pollinate ideas, threat models and designs across the ecosystems.

-The survey covers 3 main broad topics: Secure, Ingest and Evaluate.
-This includes areas of:
+The survey covers the following topics:
 - Integrity
-- Typos & dependency confusion
+- Typos and dependency confusion
 - Handling compromise and malice
-- Portecting the ecosystem
+- Protecting the ecosystem
-- Auth and credential Management
+- Authentication and credential management
 - Policy
 - SBOMs
-- Identifying and producing good depdencies
+- Identifying and producing good dependencies

 ## Survey Summary